ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 Let us first note a relationship between the Giry monad on [[standard Borel space]] and the [[Radon monad]].
 Every probability measure on a [[standard Borel space]]  is a [[Radon measure]].
 So, on compact Polish spaces, the Giry monad coincides with the measurable sets of the [[Radon monad]].
 Do note that not every measurable map is continuous with regard to the topology of the Radon monad.
 This applies to algebras also — for example, the Giry algebra on $[0, \infty]$ is not continuous.

-The Giry monad on Polish spaces uses the weak topology, which is weaker than the weak* topology of the [[Radon monad]].

 We now proceed to determine the category of algebras, $\mathbf{Alg}_G$, of the $G$-monad restricted to standard spaces.

 If $X$ is any standard space then the space of probability measures $G{X}$ has a [[convex space]] structure defined pointwise: if $\{P_i\}_{i=1}^{n}$ is finite collection of probability measures on $X$  then, for every sequence $\{p_i\}_{i=1}^{n}$ with each $p_i \in [0,1]$ such that $\sum_{i=1}^{n} p_i = 1$, the affine sum  $\sum_{i=1}^{n} p_i P_i$,  is also a probability measure, defined at the measurable set $U$ in $X$ by